yeeus/GCI/README.md

 **3. How about the performance of the GCI pipeline (RAM & time requirements).**

 See the computing requirements of GCI for three model genomes (human, Arabidopsis and rice) in sheet 3 of [benchmark/supplementary_tables.xlsx](https://github.com/yeeus/GCI/blob/main/benchmark/supplementary_tables.xlsx).
-GCI was given one thread in all runs (which will be improved in the future).
+GCI was given one thread in all runs.
 Note that the runtime only includes running GCI and does not include the computational cost of read mapping.

 ### Citation